Professional Teeth Cleaning: A Step-by-Step Patient Guide

 Why Regular Professional Cleaning Matters

 Even with a thorough daily oral hygiene routine, it is virtually impossible to remove every trace of plaque from the teeth.
-Over time, plaque that is not removed hardens into tartar — a calcite-like deposit that bonds firmly to the tooth surface and requires professional instruments for removal.
+Over time, plaque that is not removed hardens into tartar — a calcite-like deposit that bonds firmly to the tooth surface.
+Tartar cannot be removed with a standard toothbrush; it requires professional instruments.

 When tartar accumulates along and beneath the gumline, it creates an environment where harmful bacteria thrive.
-This can trigger gingivitis — characterised by redness, swelling, and occasional bleeding when brushing.
-If left unaddressed, this may progress to periodontitis.
+This bacterial activity can trigger an inflammatory response in the gum tissues, which may initially present as gingivitis — characterised by redness, swelling, and occasional bleeding when brushing.
+If left unaddressed, this inflammation may progress to periodontitis, a more advanced form of gum disease that can affect the bone supporting the teeth.

 Regular professional cleaning helps interrupt this cycle.
+By removing tartar deposits at routine intervals, your dental team can help maintain healthy gum tissue and identify early signs of concern before they develop further.
 The frequency of cleaning appointments may vary from patient to patient, as your clinician will recommend a schedule based on your individual oral health needs during your dental hygiene assessment.
-To understand what to expect in terms of investment, see our article on how much a dental hygiene appointment costs.

 Step 1: Initial Oral Examination